Consistent blog writing can be one of your best marketing tools. Here are 6 tips to make it a whole lot easier...

 You might end up with 10 blog post drafts in one writing session.
 Awesome!
 Go you!

-Once you've absolutely exhausted all of your topics and your brain is mush, leave your blog writing alone.
+Once you've exhausted all of your topics and your brain is mush, leave your blog writing alone.

 For a day, if you can.